Avanade/Beef/docs/Database-Table-Config.md

 **`name`** | The name of the `Table` in the database.
 [Mandatory] **`schema`** | The name of the `Schema` where the `Table` is defined in the database.<br/>&dagger; Defaults to `CodeGeneration.Schema`.
 `alias` | The `Schema.Table` alias name.<br/>&dagger; Will automatically default where not specified.
+`replace` | Indicates whether the existing database object should be replaced/altered or whether the object is dropped and recreated.<br/>&dagger; Defaults to `CodeGeneration.Replace`.

 <br/>